Creating and running an Archive job

 • Manual—run the job manually from the Job List page.

 • Scheduled—run the job automatically at a specified date and time.
 When you select this option, the Scheduled Start Time field appears.
 Click inside the field, and then select a date and time from the calendar.
 You can schedule multiple jobs to run at the same time.
-Customers with scheduled recurring jobs will no longer be able to edit their recurring jobs.

 • Perform validation—select whether to perform a file validation on files copied to archive locations and database validation.
 After repository and linked files are copied to the archive location, ARM will verify if those files are present in the archive location and the missing file list is completed if needed.